joelouthan/Theologicus/src/psalms/psalm119-9.md

 ## The Psalm

->Psalms 119:9 (CSB) How can a young man keep his way pure?
+>Psalm 119:9 (CSB) How can a young man keep his way pure?
 By keeping your word.

 ## The Prayer